kamione/mri_preprocessing/README.md

-Commandline python wrappers for fmriprep
+#Commandline python wrappers for fmriprep
 ---
+Usage:

+---
 config.json is a project specfic config file, specifying how the dim2bids function organizes the output nifti files

+---